mdavies1992/python-scrapbook/README.md

 ### 03 - Grid Traveller
 A script in which the user must navigate a "token" through a grid of 3x3 from one corner to another in a set of movements on the x or y access in a single square, with visuals to be updated as they progress.

+### 04 - Lambda Calculator
+A one-time, simple script to take two numerical inputs and an operator to set up and complete a computation.
+I only just learned about lambda functions, so I wanted to practice using them as they seem pretty neat!